yukikongju/NBA-Dashboard/README.md

 ### Leaderboard

-Allows the user to view the top players or team based on a numerical statistic.
+Allows the user to view the top players or teams based on a numerical statistic.

 ### Evolution